DigitalOcean provides several command-line interfaces (CLIs) and application programming interfaces (APIs) for managing your DigitalOcean resources.

 |Reference||A reference for the OAuth API|

-v1.20.0 of the DigitalOcean Terraform Provider is now available.
-This release includes the addition of a
+v1.22.0 of the DigitalOcean Terraform Provider is now available.
+This release includes

 For more information, see the full release notes.